Brian Hyland: Biography

-From 1963 through 1969, Hyland scored several minor hits but none reached higher than No. 20 ("The Joker Went Wild") on the U.S. pop chart.
-An album released in 1964 featured numbers that hearkened back to the 1950s ,including such hits as "Pledging My Love" and "Moments to Remember"—at a time when The Beatles and other British Invasion acts were drowning out American artists.
-Hyland afterward shifted into a phase of recording country music and folk rock styles.
+From 1963 through 1969, Hyland scored several minor hits, but none reached higher on the U.S. pop chart than No. 20 ("The Joker Went Wild").
+An album released in 1964 featured numbers that hearkened back to the 1950s, including such hits as "Pledging My Love" and "Moments to Remember"—at a time when The Beatles and other British Invasion acts were drowning out American artists.
+Hyland afterward shifted into a phase of recording country and folk rock styles.
 Songs such as "I'm Afraid to Go Home" and "Two Brothers" had an American Civil War theme.
 Hyland played the harmonica on a few numbers.

-Hyland attempted several departures from the norm, including the psychedelic single "Get the Message" (No. 91 on the U.S. pop chart), and "Holiday for Clowns" (No. 94), but despite their more contemporary arrangements, they failed to get much airplay.
+Hyland attempted several departures from the norm, including the psychedelic single "Get the Message" (No. 91 on the U.S. pop chart) and "Holiday for Clowns" (No. 94), but despite their more contemporary arrangements, they failed to receive much airplay.
 He went on to chart just two more top 40 hits, both cover versions: "Gypsy Woman", a 1961 hit for the Impressions written by Curtis Mayfield, and "Lonely Teardrops", a 1959 hit for Jackie Wilson.
 Hyland recorded both in 1970, and Del Shannon produced the tracks.
-"Gypsy Woman" reached No. 3 on the 1970 U.S. pop chart, making it the second-biggest hit of his career, selling over one million copies, and being certified gold by the RIAA in January 1971.
+"Gypsy Woman" reached No. 3 on the 1970 U.S. pop chart, making it the second-biggest hit of his career, selling over one million copies and being certified gold by the RIAA in January 1971.
 Two of his previous hits, "Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini" and "Sealed with a Kiss", were also awarded gold discs.

 In 1975, "Sealed With A Kiss" became a hit again in the UK (No. 7) and Hyland performed the song on Top of the Pops on July 31 of the same year.
 By 1977, he and his family had settled in New Orleans, and in 1979 the In a State of Bayou album, on which he had worked with Allen Toussaint, was issued by the Private Stock label.

 In June 1988, Dutch singer Albert West asked Hyland to record with him some duets of Hyland's hits: "Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini", "Sealed With A Kiss", and "Ginny Come Lately".
-The latter song had been covered before by West in 1973, becoming a huge European hit and his biggest.
+West had covered the last of these in 1973, scoring a huge European hit, his biggest.
 Their duet of "Itsy Bitsy ..." was released as a single and reached No. 43 on the Dutch singles chart.
-Hyland and West performed on TV shows in Germany, Belgium and a Dutch TV special in Aruba.
+Hyland and West performed on TV shows in Germany and Belgium and a Dutch TV special in Aruba.

-Hyland has continued to tour internationally with his son Bodi, who assists on drums from time to time.
+Sixty years after the release of "Sealed with a Kiss", Hyland reunited with Peter Udell, who invited him to record "A Little Bit of Christmas Time".
+It was released on Solar Music in late 2023.